School of Computing

 PhD positions that I'm keen to fill!

-I am currently seeking to start a number of specific PhD projects, including some in collaboration with other members of the department.
+I am currently seeking to start a number of specific PhD projects, including some in collaboration with other members of the School.
 Please get in contact with me if you are keen to undertake PhD work, meet the standard of Otago PhD Scholarships, and have research interest that overlap the topics below.

 • Comparative performance analysis and optimisation of computer vision code across heterogeneous computing platforms (including multicore, GPU, commodity cloud, dedicated HPC infrastructure, FPGA, etc.).